localstack/docs/content/en/docs/LocalStack Tools/transparent-execution-mode/patched-sdks.md

 * docker
 * docker-reuse

-Custom Lambda Container images are also not supported currently.
+This feature is currently not supported for custom Lambda container images.